 Somali security forces, with the assistance of the African Union Mission in Somalia (AMISOM), have liberated Mogadishu and other cities in southern and central Somalia from the control of the militant group, Al Shabaab.
 However, Al Shabaab remains a threat and the security situation in Somalia remains unpredictable across much of the country.
 Somalia's humanitarian situation is precarious, due to a combination of drought, floods and continuing conflict.

-Australia provided $16.5 million in humanitarian assistance for Somalia in 2017-18, which builds on our past support of financial and logistical support to AMISOM, support for counter-piracy efforts‘ and humanitarian, state-building and resilience.
+Australia provided $10.5 million in humanitarian assistance for Somalia in 2018-19, which builds on our past financial and logistical support to AMISOM, and support for counter-piracy efforts, state-building and resilience building.

 Australia's diplomatic representation to Somalia is from the High Commission in Nairobi, Kenya.
 Somalia has an Honorary Consul resident in Melbourne.